 Where this data came from

-The Department of Energy tracks the number and type of cars produced in the US per year, and the Bureau of Labor Statistics tracks employment by industry and state.
-The Environmental Protection Agency also has data tools that explore vehicle trends and preliminary data for 2022.
+The Department of Energy tracks the number and type of cars produced in the US per year, and the Bureau of Labor Statistics (a division of the Department of Labor) tracks employment by industry and state.
+The Environmental Protection Agency also has data tools that explore vehicle trends and preliminary data for 2024.

-Learn more about the fuel efficiency of cars sold in the US, and get the data directly in your inbox by signing up for our email newsletter.
+Learn more about how much it costs to own a car, and get the data directly in your inbox by signing up for our newsletter.

 Page sources and methodology